sdeshikan/jpa-mysql-final/README.md

-# jpa-mysql-final
-Accessing data with MySQL

-1. Spring Data JPA to access mysql database
+# Accessing data with MySQL using Spring Data JPA in 15 minutes
-2. Create a Spring application connected to a MySQL Database

-Outcomes:
+## Outcomes:
 MySQL database, build a Spring application, and connect it to the newly created database.